AdobeDocs/cc-developer-platform-pages/src/pages/xd/index.md

 ![XD icon](../images/icons/xd-icon.png)

 Adobe XD's powerful API platform lets developers and users extend XD within the app, or in the cloud.
-Automate complex tasks, modify and generate document contents, integrate with external services, and more. <br /><br /> Join a world-wide community of developers and power-users, and supercharge the future of design.
+Automate complex tasks, modify and generate document contents, integrate with external services, and more.

+Join a world-wide community of developers and power-users, and supercharge the future of design.

 - [See what's possible](http://adobexdplatform.com)